-Section A1: S Summary Proposal Acronym The short title or acronym will be used to identify your proposal efficiently in this call.
-It should be of no more than 20 characters (use standard alphabet and numbers only; no symbols or special characters please). , , The same acronym should appear on each page of Part B of your proposal.
+Section A1: Content Proposal Acronym The short title or acronym will be used to identify your proposal efficiently in this call.
+It should be of no more than 20 characters (use standard alphabet and numbers only; no symbols or special characters please). , The same acronym should appear on each page of part B of your proposal.
 Proposal Title The title should be no longer than 200 characters and should be understandable to the non-specialist in your field.
 Duration in months Insert the estimated duration of the project in full months.
 Call (part) identifier [pre-filled] The call identifier is the reference number given in the call or part of the call you are addressing, as indicated in the publication of the call in the Official Journal of the European Union, and on the CORDIS call page.
-A call identifier looks like this: FP7-KBBE-2008-1 Topic code(s) Please refer to the topic codes /objectives listed in the work programme call fiche. most relevant to your proposal All activities and topics of FP7 have been assigned unique codes, which are used in the processing of data on proposals and subsequent contracts.
-The codes are organised hierarchically.
-The choice of the first topic code will be limited in the drop-down menu to one of the topics open in this call.
+A call identifier looks like this: FP7ENV-1-1 or FP7-SSH- 1-1 Activity Please refer to the topic codes /objectives listed in the work programme call fiche. code(s) most relevant to All activities and topics of FP7 have been assigned unique codes, which are used in the processing of data on proposals and subsequent contracts.
+The codes are organised hierarchically. your topic The choice of the first activity code will be limited in the drop-down menu to one of the topics open in this call.
 Select the code corresponding to the topic most relevant to your proposal.
 The choice for the second code is also limited to topics open in the call in question.
 Enter a second code if your proposal also addresses another of these.
 Select 'none' if this is not the case.
 Select a third code if your proposal is also relevant to another theme.
 This time, the available codes will simply correspond to broad themes.
 Select 'none' if this is not the case.
-Free Please enter a number of keywords that you consider sufficient to characterise the scope of your proposal.
-Keywords There is a limit of 100 characters.
+Free Please enter keywords that you consider sufficient to characterise the scope of your proposal (At least three from Keywords generic to specific).
+There is a limit of 100 characters.
 Abstract The abstract should, at a glance, provide the reader with a clear understanding of the objectives of the proposal, how they will be achieved, and their relevance to the Work Programme.
 This summary will be used as the short description of the proposal in the evaluation process and in communications to the programme management committees and other interested parties.
 It must therefore be short and precise and should not contain confidential information.
 Please use plain typed text, avoiding formulae and other special characters.
-If the proposal is written in a language other than English, please include an English version of the proposal abstract in Part B. There is a limit of 2000 characters.
-Similar proposals or signed contracts A 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.
+If the proposal is written in a language other than English, please include an English version of the proposal abstract in part B. Similar There is a limit of 2000 characters. proposals or signed contracts A 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.